-CCCOnline, and all of its partner institutions, are equal-opportunity educational institutions and do not discriminate on the basis of race, color, national or ethnic origin, religion, sex or sexual orientation for programs, activities, or employment, in accordance with the Civil Rights Act of 1964, Title IX of the Educational Amendments, Section 504 of the Rehabilitation Act; and the Americans with Disabilities Act of 1990.
+CCCOnline, and its partner colleges, are equal-opportunity educational institutions and do not discriminate on the basis of race, color, national or ethnic origin, religion, sex or sexual orientation for programs, activities, or employment, in accordance with the Civil Rights Act of 1964, Title IX of the Educational Amendments, Section 504 of the Rehabilitation Act; and the Americans with Disabilities Act of 1990.

 What is a Grievance?

-A grievance matter is any alleged action that violates written college policies, state laws, federal law, is arbitrary or capricious or is discriminatory in regards to race, religion, color, national origin, sex, age, or disability.
+A grievance is any alleged action that violates written college policies, state laws, or federal laws, is arbitrary or capricious, or is discriminatory in regards to race, religion, color, national origin, sex, age, or disability.
 Matters that cannot be grieved include those matters in which the college is without authority to act, academic decisions (unless there is an allegation the decision was influenced by discrimination), and disciplinary actions.
-Grievances must be filed at your home college.
-(See page 20 of this handbook).

 How to file a Grievance

 - File a grievance with your home college.
 Each college will have its own process for grievances.
 Contact the Student Affairs office at your college for further instructions/processes.

 - File a grievance with the Colorado Department of Higher Education.

 If you are residing outside of Colorado while taking a CCCOnline course, you may be able to file a grievance in your state.
 Visit wcetsan.wiche.edu for a list of agencies where complaints may be filed in each U.S. state.